 Get the latest updates:

-- Pay your housing application fee by check or money order, made payable to Kentucky State University.
-Do not send cash in the mail.
+- Pay the housing application fee by check or money order, made payable to Kentucky State University with his/her SID# included on the check/money order.
+(Do not send cash in the mail.)
 Please mail housing application fees to:

 Kentucky State University, Office of Residence Life